score-spec/docs/content/en/docs/concepts/dependencies.md

 title: "Dependencies"
 linkTitle: "Dependencies"
 weight: 4
+description: >
+    The Score Specification can define one or more dependencies required by the Workload to run.
 ---

 The Score Specification can define one or more dependencies required by the Workload to run.